Chief’s Luau at Wet ‘n Wild Waterpark

 - Kukui Nut Lei Greeting

-- Chioce of Fresh Flower Lei or Kukui Nut Greeting
+- Fresh Flower Lei or Kukui Nut Lei Greeting (your choice)

 - Souvenir Gift

 - Royal Experience (see details above)

 - Roundtrip transportation from Waikiki available as an add-on